As of April 10th, 2023, RiverView Health's Visitor Policy is as follows:

 - Anyone that has tested positive for COVID-19 infection should have completed the recommended CDC isolation period prior to visiting hospital patients or accompanying patients to appointments. https://www.cdc.gov/coronavirus/2019-ncov/your-health/isolation.html

-Hospital (including Labor & Delivery)
+Hospital (Including Labor & Delivery)

 - Visiting hours are from 8 am to 8 pm daily.